fbpx

 Although my preferred strategy for clearing acne long-term is through diet and lifestyle changes (as I detail in my guide Unmasking Acne), Retinol can be used to effectively clear acne and other skin conditions in some people.

 Retinol can be highly effective for certain skin conditions including acne, eczema, psoriasis, and sun damage.
 However, the type of retinol you use plays a huge factor in how beneficial retinol will be for your overall skin health.
-Saying retinol is good for your skin is like saying meat is good for your heart.
-There is a huge difference between grass-fed beef and a Big Mac.
+Saying retinol is good for your skin is far too general a statement because your skin type, the form of retinol, its concentration, and the frequency with which you use it.

 To upgrade your skincare routine and add retinol for additional benefits, you need to understand the substance.
 Below I have a detailed guide about retinol, its perks, and potential risks for pregnant women.